nktice/AMD-AI/ROCm-7-dev.md

 # AMD-AI - A choose your own adventure how-to user guide...
-Tested on hardware : AMD Radeon 7900XTX and 6900XT GPUs ( including dual cards), and the Ryzen AI Max 395+ ( Strix Halo ).
+Tested on hardware : AMD Radeon 7900XTX and 6900XT GPUs ( including dual cards ), and the Ryzen AI Max 395+ ( Strix Halo ).
 # Ubuntu Linux 24.04.4  / 25.10
 # ROCm 7.2
 # Stable Diffusion (SDNext AMDGPUs ) + ComfyUI  ( venv )
-# Oobabooga - Text Generation WebUI ( conda )
+# Oobabooga - TextGen

 ## Introduction
 Introduction note : I started writing this guide 2023, because at the time I had a lot of trouble getting stuff running.
 There was a range of partial or out of date guides that I came across...
 So I set out to write a fairly complete guide to help fill the void.
 Many things have changed, and there's lots of small details that have come and gone.
 Generally things have improved over the months I've been doing this.
 As much as I'd hoped all the issues would resolve, and it'd be easy to do everything making such guide redundant, that's yet to happen.
 There appear to be a lot of fiddly bits that need attention, simple workarounds to make things work together that aren't well explained.

-Please note that there is another supplemental set of instructions to use Ollama, and related tools kept in a separate page for simplicity - https://github.com/nktice/AMD-AI/blob/main/ollama-litellm-aider.md
+Please note that there is another supplemental set of instructions to use Ollama, and related tools ( Cluade Code, LiteLLM, Aider ) kept in a separate page for simplicity - https://github.com/nktice/AMD-AI/blob/main/ollama-litellm-aider.md

 ## Install notes / instructions / changelog